-WebADM is the central components in your installation.
+WebADM is the main component in your installation.
 It is composed of program files, flat configuration files, Web Services, WebApps, and log files.
 A WebADM system with its applications can be easily re-installed from scratch provided that configuration files can be recovered and that all previously-installed applications can be re-installed with the same package versions.
 It is recommended to keep all your installation packages as part of your backup plan to be able to restore specific application versions at any time.

 2.2.
 OpenOTP Radius Bridge

-Radius Bridge is a components which is provided with OpenOTP and provides a RADIUS interface for your OpenOTP authentication service.
+Radius Bridge is a component which is provided with OpenOTP and provides a RADIUS interface for your OpenOTP authentication service.
 Radius Bridge is a standalone component which is installed separately and includes its own configuration files and log files.
 There is no user data stored by Radius Bridge to be backed-up, but only static configuration files.

 2.3.
 LDAP Directories

 The LDAP directories contain your user and group resources and WebADM application configurations .
 You may have deployed your WebADM server using a pre-existing LDAP directory or have installed a dedicated directory.
 In both cases, LDAP data are some of of the most important data and shall be backed-up regularly.

 WebADM applications store their work data directly on the user and group objects in the webadmAccount LDAP objectclass.
 There is also no dedicated databases for storing user metadata such as OpenOTP Tokens.

 WebADM stores any graphically configured components in LDAP objects.
 WebADM Domains, Trusts, MountPoints, OpetionSets and Client configurations are also stored in the following LDAP locations :

 - WebADM OptionSets : dc=OptionSets,dc=WebADM